Western coastline, interior mountain ranges and Sahara Desert to the east

 The interior has high temperatures in summer and is cold in winter, cooler at coast and in the mountains

 Ahh Morocco.
-That magical destination where colours seem that bit brighter and sensations sharpen.
+That magical destination where colors seem that bit brighter and sensations sharpen.
 Explore dramatic gorges on foot, traverse the Atlas Mountains by bike and climb on a camel to marvel at the sights and stars of the Sahara Desert.
 Whichever angle you choose, a school expedition to Morocco will be rich with culture and interaction.
 Uncover ancient Kasbahs, sample the spice markets and bargain for leatherwear in the souks.
-Savour hard earned highlights like reaching Mt Toubkal’s summit or go off grid and be immersed in traditional Berber culture.
+Savor hard earned highlights like reaching Mt Toubkal’s summit or go off grid and be immersed in traditional Berber culture.

 Make friends in Berber villages, learn how we’re helping protect working mules and collaborate with local communities to improve sanitation in schools, promoting the participation of girls in education.
 Morocco is your adventure to shape.

-Enjoy the theatre of haggling with traders and savour the mystique as you take an evening stroll through the bustling souks of Marrakech.
+Enjoy the theatre of haggling with traders and savor the mystique as you take an evening stroll through the bustling souks of Marrakech.
 Dine out at the impressive Djemaa El Fna Square as it springs to life within hours, showcasing a dramatic fusion of snake charmers, musicians and storytellers.